skvark/ChameleonHalf/README.md

 VDD is set automatically upon application startup.
 When the application is closed, VDD will be set off.

-Current version supports only BlinkM's fadeToRGBColor method.
-Automatic color changing via the Flora color sensor will be added later.
+Chameleon mode may be a little unstable but works most of the time just fine.
+Color sensor values may need some postprocessing so that the sensor values correspond better to the RGB LED values.

 I'll probably modify this later into a daemon which communicates with another app via dbus.

 To test: Connect Jolla's 3,3 V to blinkM +, GND to -, SCL to SCL and SDA to SDA.
 Use with caution :)